25 July 2006

 In the present crisis, the Muslim ‘ulama have been shamefully silent.
 In Dubai, with its follies of wealth, the ‘ulama have been shouted into silence by its ignorant rulers.
 In Egypt, they are simply tortured and killed.
 In Tunisia they are mostly in prison.
 Many have bought the wahhabi deviation which has removed the Second Shahada, and thus find themselves in strange alliance with the invented religion of the Shi‘a.
 In this contradictory position can be found the rebel force in Iraq, the Ikhwan al-Muslimun, and the Jama’at al-Islamiyya world-wide.

-At the moment we are suspended in the classical definition, ‘One world dying – another powerless to be born.’
+At the moment we are suspended in the classical definition, ‘…between two worlds, one dead, The other powerless to be born,…’.
 In the meantime we must prepare over the coming decade to raise a new generation among which will be found a new leadership – the best of men, not the worst.
 It will be the task of the rightly-guided Shaykhs of Instruction within the great Naqshabandi and Qadiri Tariqas.
 Only they can teach Futuwwa – the aristocratic principle within the Muslim Community.
 With them will come new life.

 Allah the Exalted says in Surat an-Naml (27:93):